2017 Compensation Package of Jean-Dominique Senard, Chief Executive Officer, Managing General Partner

 At the request of SAGES, CGEM's Non-Managing General Partner, the Supervisory Board of CGEM submitted to the General Partners a set of performance criteria to be applied to determine the variable compensation of Jean-Dominique Senard, Chief Executive Officer and Managing General Partner, for 2017.
 These criteria were recommended by the Compensation and Appointments Committee and agreed to by the General Partners.

-As in 2015, the basis of Mr. Senard's variable compensation has been set at 0.6% of consolidated net income (the "Consolidated Base"), in accordance with the provisions of the Company's bylaws.
+As in prior years, the basis of Mr. Senard's variable compensation has been set at 0.6% of the Group's consolidated net income (the "Consolidated Base"), in accordance with the provisions of the Company's bylaws.

 The extent to which he meets these criteria, which all concern Group performance objectives, will be analyzed by the Compensation and Appointments Committee, which will submit a report and a recommendation to the Supervisory Board.
 After reviewing this information, the Supervisory Board will submit its recommendation to the General Partners.

 As in 2016, the components of Jean-Dominique Senard's variable compensation will be paid out of the share of profit allocated to CGEM's two General Partners.

 No new agreement or commitment has been entered into between CGEM and Jean-Dominique Senard concerning his compensation.

 This component corresponds to 8% of the Consolidated Base, unchanged from 2016.